misterpotts/fabricate/docs/index.md

 ### Items with existing source IDs

+{: .highlight }
+> **Status**: Fixed in Foundry VTT Version 11
+> Update from V10 to V11 and re-import your items to Fabricate to fix this issue, or use the fix below

 **Impact**: Fabricate does not recognise your items when they are owned by actors

 **Discovered when:** Users were importing items from compendiums.